ObaidUrRehman/ng-drag-drop/README.md

 ### Restrict Drop
 You can use the `dragScope` & `dropScope` property on `draggable` and `droppable` respectively to restrict user from dropping a `draggable` element into a `droppable`.
- Both are string properties and must match in both to indicate compatible drag-drop zones.
+ The Scope properties can either be string or an Array of string (to indicate multiple scope).
+The scopes must match in both to indicate compatible drag-drop zones.
  In the following example, only the `draggable` with the `drink` dropScope can be dropped on the `droppable`.

 ```html